Mikroways/mw_server_base/README.md

 Platform Support
 ----------------

-The following platforms have been tested:
+The following platforms have been tested with Test Kitchen:

+- Debian 7.
+- Ubuntu 12.04.
 - Ubuntu 14.04.
 - CentOS 6.4.
 - CentOS 7.1.